Heinz Maier-Leibnitz Prize

 Number and Value of Awards

-The prize is awarded on the basis of nominations received in response to an invitation for recommendations from the DFG.
-Nominees may be put forward by: the elected members of DFG Review Boards, all Universities and other doctorate-granting higher education institutions in Germany, the Union of the German Academies of Sciences and Humanities, the Max Planck Society, the Helmholtz Association of National Research Centres, the Fraunhofer Society, the Gottfried Wilhelm Leibniz Association.
+The prize is awarded on the basis of nominations received in response to an invitation.
+Nominees may be put forward by: the elected members of DFG Review Boards, all Universities and other doctorate-granting higher education institutions in Germany, further members of the DFG, the Union of the German Academies of Sciences and Humanities, the Helmholtz Association of National Research Centres, the European Molecular Biology Laboratory, all previous prizewinners of the Heinz Maier-Leibnitz Prize und previous members of the Selection Committee.
 Direct applications are not accepted.

 Selection of Prizewinners